ershad/ershad.github.io/_posts/2020-05-11-how-to-configure-a-simple-internet-status-widget-in-macos-menu-bar.md

 I had some internet connectivity issues a few months back and faced this problem.
 Each time when I couldn't hear the other person speaking I wondered if it was an issue with my internet.
 During those times I used `ping` command or refreshed pages in the browser to check the status of my connection.
 I wanted to automate this check and put together a solution using [BitBar](https://getbitbar.com).

-BitBar is a macOS utility to put the output of any executable script in the Mac menu bar.
+BitBar is an opensource macOS utility to put the output of any executable script in the Mac menu bar.
 I wrote a small script to periodically check the internet connection and show an emoji (or latency) when the connection isn't stable.
 Here are the steps to configure it.

 **Step 1:** Download, install and run [BitBar](https://getbitbar.com).